Aurakiel/story-adventure/README.md

 # **Story Adventure**

+## Project Notes: 02/28/2025 ##

+> Cleaned up the comments so they were more consistent in style.
+Added a Chapter Two file and fully scripted the
+> "Go Forward" options.
+Realized a text base game is going to have lots of code lines.
+I'm debating creating a second
+> file for the "Go West" options just to keep everything in its place.
+As of now, I've got 3 different beginnings for
+> Chapter 3...on one path.
+That's pretty tame all things considered.
+In order to keep it that way I had to make more
+> choices than I wanted result in the player death.
+There's only one path out with the Crimson Orb and it's not direct.
+> First round of tests looked good.
+More story to be added - Next up are the "Go West" options for Chapter 2.

 ## Project Notes: 02/25/2025 ##

 > Not a big update today.
 Just went back and cleaned up the display/narration in the pre-game chapters.